Deep Depth from Focus with Differential Focus Volume: Methodology

 We implement our model using Pytorch and optimize it with Adam ($\beta_1=0.9$ and $\beta_2=0.999$) on one NVIDIA 1080Ti GPU for 700 epochs.
 The batch size is 20, and the learning rate is $1\times10^{-4}$.
 Given a training focal stack, we first randomly select 5 frames and crop them into 224$\times$224 resolution with random-flipping afterward.
 All the frames are organized with the ascending focal distance order.

-At training time, we take all 4-level outputs and train the model with a multi-scale smooth L1 loss, $L$.
+At training time, we take all 4-level outputs and compare the predicted pixel depth $\hat{d}_j^s$ with the ground truth depth $d_j^s$, using a multi-scale smooth L1 loss, $L$.
 At test time, we only output the largest scale (level-1 in Figure~\ref{fig:pipeline}) focus probability volume for depth regression.